 I’m an historian of philosophy and a comparative linguist, with a special interest in cultural exchange in the ancient world.
 I work on natural philosophy in several ancient traditions, especially the Greco-Roman, Indian, Egyptian, and Mesopotamian.
 I grew up in New Zealand and studied at the University of Otago before arriving at Princeton in 2014.

-My work looks at Greek philosophy and science as one component of a broader intellectual development in the ancient world.
-Long before the Greeks, thinkers in Egypt, Mesopotamia, Iran, India, and elsewhere had attempted to explain the cosmos in naturalizing terms.
+My work looks at the emergence of philosophy and science in Greece as one component of a broader intellectual development across the ancient world.
+Long before the Greeks, thinkers in Egypt, Mesopotamia, Iran, and India had attempted to explain the cosmos in naturalizing terms.
 My dissertation, First Philosophy: Greek Cosmology and its Bronze Age Background, explores how these non-Greek traditions impacted three Greek thinkers of the sixth century BC: the Milesians Thales, Anaximander, and Anaximenes.
 I set their ideas beside Bronze and Iron Age texts from cultures in various forms of contact with Greece, showing that these ‘first philosophers’ in fact emerged from a deep history of antecedent cosmological thought.